-As we slip inexorably into a fourth week of Coronavirus lockdown – during which, for many of us, the days of the week have become Oneday, Today, Yesterday, Thisday, Thatday, Anotherday and Someday – runABC Scotland reviews the situation.
+As we slip inexorably into a fourth week of Coronavirus lockdown – during which, for many of us, the days of the week have become Oneday, Today, Yesterday, Thisday, Thatday, Anotherday and Someday – resident coach and runABC contributor Alan Newman reviews the situation.

 We have all learnt new terminology and skills during the global pandemic.
 'Social-distancing' is a key element of the strategy to slow down and ultimately defeat this invisible foe.
 The 'lockdown' is the blunt tool necessary to keep us from, unwittingly, either becoming infected or infecting others.
 But exactly how locked down are we?

 We are allowed to leave the house for: “one form of exercise a day...alone or with members of our household”, according to Government and Public Health advice, now reinforced by the Coronavirus Act 2020.
 Guidance has been issued to prevent all but essential travel and suggesting exercise should last no more than an hour and be close to home.
 So no driving to your favourite beauty spot for your daily constitutional.

 Compare these restrictions with the situation in Paris, where runners must be alone, within 1km of home and only train for an hour, once a day.
 On Wednesday 8 April, running in Paris was banned between 10:00am and 7:00pm.
 Not surprisingly, there are many tales emerging from France of balcony marathons and treadmill ultras!

 We asked Coach Alan to list his top five tips for making the most of our precious daily run, while staying safe and well: